courtneyring/crawford-county-historical-society/src/copy/support/copy.md

       positionX: left
       positionY: top
     cta:
-      label: Call Us
+      label: Contribute to CCHSFF
       value: https://www.cfnem.org/ncmcf/funds/give.html?fund=662
       variation: secondary
       hollow: false
 ---

-Welcome to the Crawford County Museum and Society.
-Experience the world’s first space shuttle, a nuclear weapons-carrying submarine, dozens of military aircraft, a supersonic spy plane, and the world’s fastest commercial airliner displayed in and around the legendary aircraft carrier, Intrepid—an awe-inspiring place for an unforgettable adventure.
+Supporting the Crawford County Historical Society and Museum helps keep the stories of Grayling and Crawford County alive for generations to come.
+Whether you volunteer your time, make a financial donation, or contribute to our long-term foundation, your support ensures we can maintain exhibits, host community events, and preserve priceless local history.
+Every gift, large or small, makes a lasting impact on our mission and the community we serve.